-Environmental Science
+General Science/ Environmental Science

-This subject is designed to allow students the opportunity to study elements of each of the three physical sciences in VCE (Biology, Chemistry and Physics) within the context of Environmental Science.
-It will support students to develop the skills and knowledge that will help them to be successful any of the three VCE study.
-This subject is an appropriate choice for students who are either not intending to study science in VCE or are not yet sure which VCE science they would like to study.
+This subject is designed to allow students the opportunity to study elements of each of the three physical sciences in VCE: Biology, Chemistry and Physics within the context of Environment Science.
+It will support students to develop the skills and knowledge that will help them to be successful in each of these four VCE studies.
+This subject is an appropriate choice for students who may or may not intend to study science in VCE and are not yet sure which science they would like to study.